courecta/tensor-concord-card-game/README.md

-Here's a draft for a **README.md** file introducing *Tensor::Concord*, outlining the game mechanics, and explaining its core elements.
-This README assumes you’re at the early stage of development and leaves room for updates as the project evolves.

----

 # Tensor::Concord

 **Tensor::Concord** is a strategic trading card game (TCG) where players harness the power of **tensors** to summon champions, activate artifacts, and battle for dominance in the realm of **Tensoria**.
 Designed for both casual and competitive players, Tensor::Concord combines deep strategy with engaging gameplay mechanics.